Lawn Mower Gas Cap Leaking -What To Do?

 The Solution to Lawn Mower Gas Cap Leaking

 Identifying a gas cap leak is quite easy.
 As you can smell the gasoline wafting from the fuel filter, that means either the gas cap is cracked or somehow the rubber gasket within it is broken because of excess pressure.
-Several repair attempts and swapping a few caps might not solve the problem once and for all.
-But you can follow the steps written below to avoid lawn mower gas cap leaking:

 Change the Entire Cap with Factory Original Assemble